Urbanize Green Spaces

 Within a Park

-within a Lincoln Park, the park:
+within Lincoln Park, the park:

 along the Lakefront